primait/pyxis-npm/README.md

 ### Visual regression testing

-Recently and automated visual regression testing suite has been added to Pyxis, in the `playwright/` folder.
+Recently an automated visual regression testing suite has been added to Pyxis, in the `playwright/` folder.
 Its [README](playwright/README.md) contains up-to-date info on how to perform automated tests on Pyxis examples, using multiple browsers at multiple screen sizes.

 ## Copyright and license